Below is the original Free Theatre Christchurch Manifesto (written in 1982).

 Towards a Free Theatre...

-Alfred Jarry - From Of the Uselessness to Theatre of the Theatre (1896)
+Alfred Jarry - From De l'inutilite du theatre au theatre / On the Uselessness of Theatre in the Theatre (1896)

 Ivan Goll - Preface to Methusalem or The Eternal Bourgeois (1922)